ShyLU node: On-node Scalable Solvers and Preconditioners Recent Progresses and Current Performance: FastILU

-Since each entries of the ILU factors is updated in parallel (in place), some of the entries used to update the entry may have been already updated by other threads.
+Since each entry of the ILU factors is updated in parallel (in place), some of the entries used to update the entry may already have been updated by other threads (Lines 4 and 6 of Figure~\ref{algo:fastILU_comp}).
 Hence, the preconditioner produced by FastILU is non-deterministic, though it usually leads to a preconditioner of similar quality.
 On the other hand, FastSpTRSV updates the solution vector in a separate workspace (out of place) and calls SpMV of Kokkos-Kernels to update the solution vector at each sweep.
+We did not observe variations in the number of iterations in our experiments, but the performance may be stabilized by tuning the above parameters (such as block size or $\omega$).

-Beside the standard parameters such as the level of fill, $k$, and the number of sweeps, $s_{max}$, FastILU provides additional solver options: \begin{itemize} \item {\bf Warm up} recursively calls FastILU($k-1$) to initialize the nonzero entries in the triangular factors.
-This increases the cost of generating the preconditioner, but may lead to a preconditioner of higher-quality. \item {\bf Block Size} (or {\bf number of nonzeroes per thread)} allows each thread to update multiple nonzero entries in the preconditioner.
+In addition to the standard parameters such as the level of fill, $k$, and the number of sweeps, $s_{max}$, FastILU provides additional solver options: \begin{itemize} \item {\bf Warm up} recursively calls FastILU($k-1$) to initialize the nonzero entries in the triangular factors.
+This increases the cost of generating the preconditioner, but may lead to a preconditioner of higher quality. \item {\bf Block Size} (or {\bf number of nonzeroes per thread)} allows each thread to update multiple nonzero entries in the preconditioner.
 It reduces the amount of parallelism, but depending on the ordering and grouping of the nonzero entries, the quality of the resulting preconditioner may improve. \item {\bf Shift} applies the Manteuffel shift~\cite{Manteuffel:1980} before computing the preconditioner to enhance the stability of factorization. \item {\bf Damping factor} is used to update the factor or the solution at each sweep (i.e., $\omega$ in Figure~\ref{algo:fastILU}). \end{itemize} The preconditioner has been used in applications such as thermal simulation~\cite{aria}.
 Here we show the performance results with structured 3D problems.